takenet/messaginghub-docs/docs/en/templates/master.md

 <img width="600px" src="https://github.com/takenet/messaginghub-docs/raw/master/docs/en/templates/master2.png" />

 In this way, the chatbots that the user has access to choose are listed.
-Enter the name of the service that each bot offers (ex: attendance, automated) and choose one as main, by checking the option **It is my main chatbot**.
+Enter the name of the service that each bot offers (ex: attendance, automated) and choose one as main, by checking the option **It's my default chatbot**.

 <img width="600px" src="https://github.com/takenet/messaginghub-docs/raw/master/docs/en/templates/master3.png" />